 If you want to specify what type of character subset to load (by default is “Latin”) you can do it from Theme Panel > Theme Fonts > Google Fonts Settings.
 You can select from here what character subsets will be loaded for each google font.
 The character subset will be loaded only if the font supports the specific glyphs.
 Try to enable only the subsets that you use because the site will load slower with each additional subset.

-In the following example for the Top Menu section we chose the Abeezee Google font and we changed the other parameters (font-size, line-height, etc.)
+In the following example for the Top Menu section we chose the Abeezee Google font, and we changed the other parameters (font-size, line-height, etc.)

-Custom file fonts
+Custom fonts files

 If you want to use a custom font file make sure it has a .woff extension, else just convert it to .woff using one of the multiple online solutions.
-Next copy the font file on your server, place it inside a folder and make sure you have read permissions enabled for that folder and the files included in it.
-(Please make sure the folder property is not market as Read Only.)

 1.Create an account on typekit.com